Russ Feingold

-Russell Dana Feingold (/ˈfaɪnɡoʊld/ FYNE-gold; born March 2, 1953) is an American politician and lawyer who served as a United States Senator from Wisconsin from 1993 to 2011.
-A member of the Democratic Party, he was its nominee in the 2016 election for the same U.S. Senate seat he had previously occupied.
-From 1983 to 1993, he was a Wisconsin State Senator representing the 27th District.
+Russell Dana Feingold (/ˈfaɪnɡoʊld/ FYNE-gold; born March 2, 1953) is an American lawyer and politician who served from 1993 to 2011 as a United States senator from Wisconsin.
+A member of the Democratic Party, he represented Wisconsin's 27th Senate district from 1983 to 1993 and was the U.S. Special Envoy for the African Great Lakes and the Democratic Republic of the Congo from 2013 to 2015.